muhammadyaseen/vae-disentanglement/experiment-notes/Orthogonal Subspaces Idea.md

 $\mu_1 + \delta_D \odot \ \epsilon  = \begin{bmatrix} 0.8 \\ 0.3 \\ 0.7 \end{bmatrix} + \begin{bmatrix} 0 \\ 1 \\ 1 \end{bmatrix} \odot \epsilon$ where $D = \{2,3\}$ for $yz$ plane.

 But there is an immediate problem.
-In both cases we are changing the $3$rd dimension.
+In _both cases we are changing the $3$rd dimension_.
 Third dim encodes the information about both Hair color and Hair length.
 Hence these two concepts are entangled in the 3rd dim.

 #### Can we use this to our advantage ?
 Could this "sharing" phenomenon be used to our advantage for correlated nodes?